Node.js SDK

 Overview

-• Enhanced TypeScript types and autocomplete
+• Full TypeScript types with IDE autocomplete

 Installation

-$npm install @getbrevo/brevo@^4.0.1
+$npm install @getbrevo/brevo

 Quick start